runtimeverification/k/USER_MANUAL.md

     combined primitive and configuration syntax.
 The `{BubbleWithRewrites}` category additional adds the rewrite arrow syntax (`=>`) needed for parsing `rule`s and `context`s.

+**Note:** _the parsers listed above are all used internally by the K compiler `kompile`.
+As part of compilation, `kompile` will generate a separate language-specific parser that can only parse programs in the specified language syntax.
+The language-specific parser is the one invoked when using `krun`._

 We now present our high-level BNF syntax: